Zimbra-Community/python-zimbra/README.md

 Tutorial
 --------

-If you'd like to get the current version information from your zimbra admin, this is how you do it:
+If you'd like to get information about a folder of a specific user, this is how you do it:

 First, import the needed libraries (You will learn about them later):